gamesbook/protograf/docs/source/deck_command.rst

 - `Example 9.
 Row Limit`_
 - `Example 10.
 Circular Frame`_
 - `Example 11.
 Card Grouping`_
+- `Example 12.
+CardBack and Gutter`_

-These examples are shown on a small A8-sized page, as the purpose is to illustrate how the Deck properties are used; normally cards would be set out on an A4- or Letter-sized page, but the principle will be the same.
+These examples are shown on a small A8-sized page, as the purpose is to illustrate how the Deck properties are used; normally cards would be set out on A4- or Letter-sized pages, but the principle will be the same.

 In most cases |dash| except where otherwise shown |dash| a basic